 This spacious lookout spot has concrete shelters from which you can hide from the cold & await sunrise – if this is your pre-chosen place to watch sunrise, you can sleep in & leave from Cemoro Lawang at 3:30am or 4am.

-Other more natural, & still excellent, viewpoints lie ahead when you hike Mount Bromo without a tour.
+Other more natural, & still excellent, viewpoints lie ahead.
 Seruni Point is a fine spot but if you’re ahead of time, consider hiking on.

 Mount Penanjakan is often crowded with tour groups, as jeeps can drive up most of the way, where horses then take over for the last 1km to bring tourists all the way to the top.